Why the electric guitar is made to be modified and what you should do now

 Three simple guitar modifications to make your guitars feel good, sound great, and stay in tune

-As a young musician I swapped and traded guitars in a never-ending quest to improve my sound, not realising that I needed to focus more on my technique and less on the guitar in my hands.
+As a young musician I swapped and traded guitars in a never-ending quest to improve my sound, not realising that I needed to focus more on my technique and less on the electric guitar in my hands.

-I surrendered many instruments on the whim that I’d play better with another guitar.
+I surrendered many instruments on the whim that I’d play better with another electric guitar.
 After all these years I still cringe when I remember the transactions I made as a teenager.
 I once swapped an Ibanez Iceman for an Ibanez Les Paul Recording guitar, then shortly afterwards traded the Les Paul on for a beautiful semi-acoustic (the brand of which eludes my ageing memory, as does its whereabouts).

 Summary: